 Costa Rica is currently undergoing a period of rapid economic and social change.
 As this resource-rich, wonderfully biodiverse country continues along a path of rapid development, it is increasingly influenced by global policy such as the Central American Fair Trade Act (CAFTA) and foreign markets.
 Costa Rica's economy has shifted from one predominately based on agriculture to one driven by ecotourism and technology exports.
 At the same time, brisk population growth is straining natural and developed resources.
 The country is at a critical juncture as resource management decisions are being made in an effort to keep pace with competitive global markets.
 Our goal is to study different development and resource management models that protect the biodiversity of Costa Rica's ecosystems while promoting socioeconomic benefits for its people.

+Students will register for 18 credits for the program.
 The semester program consists of five courses including an in-depth directed research project .
 This program's curriculum is highly interdisciplinary, focusing on the links among natural ecosystems and social and economic systems in Costa Rica.
 Field Trips and Community Engagement are central components of the academic plan.
 All student will enroll in the following five courses:

 EE(NS) 377 Tropical Ecology and Sustainable Development (4 credits)